 Any friable ACM exposed as a result of the work operation shall be enclosed behind dust-tight barriers or encapsulated.
 Encapsulants shall not be applied to severely damaged or deteriorated ACM.

 HEPA vacuuming or wet cleaning shall be used to decontaminate the Work Area and any equipment used in the work operation until all surfaces are free of Visible Debris.
-The use of compressed air or dry-sweeping is prohibited.
+The use of compressed air or dry sweeping is prohibited.

 HEPA vacuums shall be emptied and decontaminated in accordance with 454 CMR 28.10(4)(b)6.

 Clearance Inspections.
-All surfaces within the Work Area shall be visually inspected for dust, debris and other particulate residue by persons who have been trained pursuant to 454 CMR 28.05(4)(c) or (f) who are not employees or Responsible Persons of the contactor or other entity performing the work.
+All surfaces within the Work Area shall be visually inspected for dust, debris and other particulate residue by persons who have been trained pursuant to 454 CMR 28.05(4)(c) or (f) who are not employees or Responsible Persons of the Contactor or other entity performing the work.
 The Work Area shall be repeatedly cleaned by the Contractor or other entity carrying out the work operation until the no Visible Debris criterion is achieved.

 Disposal Requirements.
-Asbestos-containing debris shall be containerized, labeled, transported and disposed in accordance with 454 CMR 28.10(4)(d)2 and 28.10(5)(i); 311 CMR 7.00 and 19.000; the EPA National Emission Standard for Asbestos (NESHAP) as contained in 40 CFR Part 61, Subpart M; and other applicable state and federal standards
+Asbestos-containing debris shall be containerized, labeled, transported and disposed in accordance with 454 CMR 28.10(4)(d)2 and (5)(i); 310 CMR 7.00 and 310 CMR 19.000; the EPA National Emission Standard for Asbestos (NESHAP) as contained in 40 CFR Part 61, Subpart M; and other applicable state and federal standards

 Special Procedures for the Removal of Asbestos Floor Tile, Sheet Floor Coverings and Asbestos Mastics as Operations and Maintenance Work.